 Writers can be limited to character development and plot with short stories.
 Serials, though, offer the chance to establish a more expansive form of writing; to tell longer stories, driven by their characters as well as their plot.

 The purpose of this post is to encourage writers, both new and established, to get writing a “Friend” serial in 2022.

 With this in mind, here are some tips to help you get started.

 - Don’t mix your character viewpoints.
 It’s one viewpoint per scene or chapter in a “Friend” serial.
 Also, establish your viewpoints at the planning stage.
 That way, the odd rogue viewpoint won’t infiltrate your writing.

 - Eight instalments is the max for serials, three the minimum.
 The word count is 5000 for each.
 As with short stories, there is 10% leeway either side of this figure.
 Don’t worry – serials often require several rewrites before final approval.
 Serial writing is a good exercise in your editing skills.

 - Don’t fill your serial instalments with small scenes.
-This can lead them to feel disjoined.
+This can lead to disjointed writing.
 Give the readers time to enjoy the scenes you set for them.
-Six chapters or scenes is a good benchmark to have in mind.
+You are writing heart-warming drama.